 Toward the beginning of every year, there is usually at least one resident who does not understand that hydronephrosis does not equate to urinary tract obstruction.
-You can get hydronephrosis (dilatation of the renal collecting system) from other etiologies such as reflux or congenital enlargement.
+You can get hydronephrosis (dilatation of the renal collecting system) from other causes such as reflux or congenital enlargement.
 So please, do not tell the physician that a patient with a dilated renal collecting system is obstructed if you see it on ultrasound.
-You need to do another test (renal scan or Whitaker test) to determine if hydronephrosis related to true mechanical urinary tract obstruction!!!
+You need to do another test (renal scan or Whitaker test) to determine if hydronephrosis is related to actual mechanical urinary tract obstruction!!!

 Calling A Kidney A Testicle

-Overcalling Plain Film Artifacts
+Overcalling Plain Film Artifacts As Radiology Residents

 Calvarial Suture Vs. Fracture Confusion

 The first time you are a radiology resident on call, there is a 50-50 chance you will get a pediatric head CT scan.
 And, you will see linear defects all over the place.
 I can’t tell you how many times I have seen residents overcall fractures on these studies.
 A. Make sure to look for symmetry of the defects… B. Look for adjacent hemorrhage C. Refer to A!
-If there is symmetry of the calvarial defect, it is very unlikely to be a fracture.
+If there is symmetry at the calvarial defect, it is doubtful to be a fracture.
 Be careful and don’t overcall!

 Transverse Sinus Bleeds

-Appendix Vs. Terminal Ileum Confusion
+Appendix Vs. Terminal Ileum Confusion For New Radiology Residents

-Calling Flow Artifact In The SVC Thrombus
+Calling Flow Artifact Vs. SVC Thrombus